Shagshag/prestashop-documentation/HelperTreeShopsCore.md

 * Visibility: **public**
 * This method is defined by [TreeCore](TreeCore)
-* This method is defined in classes\helper\HelperTreeShops.php line 469
+* This method is defined in [classes/helper/HelperTreeShops.php line 469](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeShops.php#469)